meaniebeanie22/meaniebeanie22.github.io/chapters/end-of-the-first-days-fighting.md

 hand, knit his brows, and make the blade sing through the air.
 It was plain from every line of his body that our new hand was worth his salt.

-Forty paces farther we came to the edge of the wood and saw the stockade in front of us.
-We struck the enclosure about the middle of the south side, and almost at the same time, seven mutineers--Job Anderson, the boatswain, at their head--appeared in full cry at the southwestern corner.
+Forty paces farther we came to the edge of the wood and saw the [:stockade](https://en.wikipedia.org/wiki/stockade) in front of us.
+We struck the enclosure about the middle of the south side, and almost at the same time, seven mutineers--Job Anderson, the [:boatswain](https://en.wikipedia.org/wiki/Boatswain), at their head--appeared in full cry at the southwestern corner.

 They paused as if taken aback, and before they recovered, not only the